 Unless you’ve applied something to your skin that needs to be washed off, avoid using a cleanser in the morning, a simple cold water rinse will suffice.
 Use a gentle, soap-free cleanser at night and use warm water (not hot water).

--Helps the skin retain moisture.
+- Help the skin retain moisture

-Avoid harsh chemicals!3.
-Healthy skin comes from within so make sure you’re putting the good stuff in.
+3. Healthy skin comes from within so make sure you’re putting the good stuff in.

 We have access to an amazing range of fresh fruits and vegetables in Australia and we need to ensure we bring a variety and a great diversity of these foods into our diet, to support our gut health, and in turn our mood, our immune system and our skin health.